Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Analyzing Classification Rules

-Since the proof is an easy modification of the previous proof of the expected risk bound, we only outline the critical steps that differ from the proof of Theorem~\ref{thm:classification_rate_margin}(b) regret bound.
+\paragraph{Proof of CIS Bound} Since the proof is an easy modification of the previous proof of the expected risk bound, we only outline the critical steps that differ from the proof of Theorem~\ref{thm:classification_rate_margin}(b) regret bound.
 Observe that the classification instability is upper-bounded as